Columbus Ohio Gender Discrimination Attorneys

 - Report the incident to your employer or the Human Resources (HR) department at work.
 Make sure to report it in writing, Filing a timely report is one of the keys to pursuing an employment discrimination claim.
 The sooner you take action, the better.
 Do not accept unjust treatment in the workplace.

-- Contact an attorney to file a formal discrimination complaint with the EEOC.
-Our Columbus employment discrimination lawyer will help you build a strong case and bring a successful gender discrimination claim under state or federal law.
+- Contact our attorneys to file a formal discrimination complaint with the EEOC.
+Our Columbus Ohio employment discrimination lawyers will help you build a strong case and bring a successful gender discrimination claim under state or federal law.
 You deserve justice and fair financial compensation.

-Sexual Harassment Is Gender Discrimination: Hire a Columbus Sexual Harassment Attorney
+Sexual Harassment Is Gender Discrimination: Hire our Columbus Ohio Sexual Harassment Attorneys

 Sexual harassment is also a form of gender discrimination and is equally prohibited by the law.
 Sexual harassment, whether between an employee and a superior or among co-workers, is illegal, and any claims made need to be remedied promptly and properly.
 If not, then legal action can be taken.
 There are two types of sexual harassment, which are quid pro quo sexual harassment and hostile work environment sexual harassment.
 Examples of illegal, or potentially illegal, occurrences of sexual harassment at work include: